 Tips to help you write better

 Tip 7: Be clear

-When writing any type of document, state your point directly and clearly within the first few sentences to help guide the reader along.
-Assume your reader has very little time or patience, that they hate to read, and that they’re only going to read the first 200 words.
+When writing any type of legal document, state your point directly and clearly within the first few sentences to help guide the reader along.
+Assume the reader has very little time or patience, that they hate to read, and that they’re only going to read the first 200 words.
 What you say in those 200 words will help them decide to continue reading.